Careers360 Logo

 NCERT Books for Class 10 Science 2025-26

-Schools affiliated to CBSE and other state board schools consider class 10 NCERT textbook of Science as their key curriculum.
+Schools affiliated to CBSE and other state board schools consider the Class 10 NCERT textbook of Science as their key curriculum.
 NCERT 10th Science books comprehensively cover the entire Science syllabus for boards, making them essential for students if they are preparing for board examinations.
-Chapters are systematically organised, with clear and concise information, well labelled diagrams and relevant explanation.
+Chapters are systematically organised, with clear and concise information, well-labelled diagrams and relevant explanations.
 Class 10 NCERT books not only give you conceptual knowledge but also practical knowledge.
 It starts with a basis and goes up to advanced levels in a very systematic way.
-It helps students to know how the world around us works from chemical reactions to Biological phenomena.
+It helps students to know how the world around us works, from chemical reactions to Biological phenomena.

 NCERT Solutions for Class 10 Science 2025-26

-Science is considered as one of the most difficult subjects by students.
-However, students can definitely perform well in Science with regular learning.
-The questions given at the end of every chapter will be very helpful and students must solve all the problems to score well.
+Science is considered one of the most difficult subjects by students.
+However, students can perform well in Science with regular learning.
+The questions given at the end of every chapter will be very helpful, and students must solve all the problems to score well.
 For the ease of students, solutions are provided, the NCERT solutions for Class 10 Science.
-Here all the questions are explained in concise and understandable language.
+Here, all the questions are explained in concise and understandable language.
 Students must practice regularly to score well in the board exams.

-How to Prepare Using NCERT Syllabus for Class 10 Science?
+How to Prepare Using the NCERT Syllabus for Class 10 Science?

 • Go through the complete NCERT syllabus and prepare a study plan accordingly.